 Editorial Staff and Contributors

-While only a, rapid DNA test or throat culture can confidently distinguish strep throats from those caused by virus infection, doctors will make a diagnosis and decide about treatment primarily by careful evaluation of symptoms and physical findings.
+Only a rapid DNA test or throat culture can confidently distinguish strep throat from throat infections caused by other things.
+Doctors will often make a diagnosis and decide about treatment based on symptoms, physical findings, and test results.

 To reduce your chances of getting strep throat:

 If you have recurrent strep infections in your family, check to see if someone is a carrier.
 Strep carriers have the infection in their throat, but do not get sick.
 It is possible to treat the carrier to prevent the infection from making others sick.

 American Academy of Otolaryngology—Head and Neck Surgery

 Cecil RL, Goldman L, Bennett JC.

 Cecil Textbook of Medicine.
 21st ed.
 Philadelphia, PA: WB Saunders Company; 2000.

 Ebell MH, Smith MA, Barry HC, Ives K, Carey M. Does the patient have strep throat?

 Montagnani F, Stolzuoli L, Croci L, et al.Erythromycin resistance in Streptococcus pyogenes and macrolide consumption in a central Italian region.